khsrali/LTB-Symm/docs/source/example1bands.rst

     mytb.save(bands=True)

-This code in parallel using MPI.
+You could run this code in parallel using MPI.
 For example on 4 cores, this calculation should take only around 200 seconds

 .. code-block:: console